QSD-Group/EXPOsan/exposan/metab/README.rst

 .. figure:: ./readme_figures/example_system.png

-    *An example system layout: two packed bed reactors in series with sidestream membrane gas extraction at the 1st stage and effluent degassing.*
+    *An example METAB system layout: two packed bed reactors in series with sidestream membrane gas extraction at the 1st stage and effluent degassing.*

 To reproduce the results and figures included in Zhang et al. [1]_, run corresponding functions in ``analyses.py``.
 You can find a full list of the packages in the environment used to generate the results in `qsdsan.yml <https://github.com/QSD-Group/EXPOsan/blob/main/exposan/metab/qsdsan.yml>`_.